-A guaranteed issue life insurance policy is, as its name suggests, guaranteed.
-It is a policy that will provide coverage for anyone that applies for it, with few questions asked.
-But, there are details regarding this type of life insurance coverage that you should know about.
-Here are the basics: what it is, who it’s for, and whether or not it’s right for you.
+As the name suggests, a guaranteed issue life insurance policy, also called a guaranteed acceptance policy, is guaranteed.
+It’s a policy that will provide coverage for anyone who applies for it, with few questions asked.
+But, there are details you should know about this type of life insurance coverage.
+Below are the basics: what it is, who it’s for, and whether it’s right for you.

 Guaranteed issue life insurance is a policy that provides cash benefits to a beneficiary upon the death of the person who is insured.
-The insurance company will offer this policy to any applicant regardless of their past or present health concerns.
+The insurance company will offer this policy to any applicant, regardless of his or her past or present health concerns.

-Guaranteed issue life insurance is typically for people over the age of 50 —up to senior citizens who have roughly 10 years or less to live — or individuals with current or previous medical problems.
-It is oftentimes a last resort for individuals who can’t qualify for other types of life insurance policies because of their health issues and/or who don’t have the option to purchase life insurance through their employer.
+Guaranteed issue life insurance is typically for people over the age of 50 — including seniors who have roughly 10 years or less to live — or for people with current or previous medical problems.
+It is often a last resort for those who can’t qualify for other types of life insurance policies because of their health issues and/or those who don’t have the option to purchase life insurance through their employer.

 The Positives and Negatives of Guaranteed Issue Life Insurance

-If you are looking for a quick life insurance policy without the hassle of delving into your medical history, a guaranteed issue life policy might be right for you.
+If you’re looking for a quick life insurance policy without the hassle of having someone delve into your medical history, a guaranteed issue life policy might be right for you.
 As a general rule, guaranteed issue life insurance policies:

-Those positives can be expected to be offset with some negatives, however.
-Because the insurance company doesn’t know much about your health history, you will usually find that:
+But, you can expect the positives to be offset with some negatives.
+Because the insurance company doesn’t know much about your current or past health, you will usually find that:

-- you can’t purchase as much coverage as other types of life insurance,
+You can’t purchase as much coverage as with other types of life insurance

-Plus, one thing to be particularly aware of with a guaranteed issue life insurance policy is the return on your investment.
+You should also be particularly aware of the return on your investment with a guaranteed issue life insurance policy.
 Because of the typically higher premium cost and the smaller amount of coverage, you could end up paying more for your premiums over time than your beneficiary will see in the resulting death benefits.
 And, if you die shortly after you buy a guaranteed issue life insurance policy, your beneficiary will receive only the premiums paid and possibly some interest, depending on the company that issued the policy.

 Once you select the amount of coverage you need, affordable premiums are guaranteed for as long as you hold the policy.
-Even if the cost of living keeps rising, you can be confident knowing that you will be paying the same premium rate—10, 20, even 30 years down the road.
+Even if the cost of living keeps rising, you can be confident that you will pay the same premium rate 10, 20, even 30 years down the road.

-If you are a U.S. citizen or a permanent legal resident between the ages of 50 and 80, you can receive Graded Death Benefits for the first two years of coverage.
-If death occurs within the first two years of your policy for any reason other than an accident, all premiums plus 10 percent interest shall be paid to your beneficiary.
+If you are a U.S. citizen or a permanent legal resident between the ages of 50 and 80, you can receive graded death benefits for the first two years of coverage.
+If you die within the first two years of your policy for any reason other than an accident, all premiums plus 10% interest will be paid to your beneficiary.
 If death is due to accidental causes, the full death benefit will be paid.
-After the two-year Graded Death Benefit period, if you die for any reason, the full face amount of the policy shall be paid to your beneficiary.
+After the two-year graded death benefit period, if you die for any reason, the full face amount of the policy will be paid to your beneficiary.

 The form on this page will allow you to get an instant quote, evaluate your options, and apply for a guaranteed issue life insurance policy.

 The application process is simple.
-No medical exam is required and there are no health questions to answer.
+No medical exam is required, and there are no health questions to answer.
 Your acceptance — regardless of your health — is guaranteed.
-Plus, your spouse, if he or she is between the ages of 50 to 80, can get up to $20,000 in guaranteed benefit protection, too.
+Plus, your spouse, if he or she is between the ages of 50 and 80, can get up to $20,000 in guaranteed benefit protection, too.